 Due to the physically challenging nature of the event and associated risks the following entry criteria will apply for all individual 128km race entrants

-- Evidence of successfully completing a trail ultra marathon within the past 2 years during an official event or training run with evidence.
+- Evidence of successfully completing a trail ultra marathon within the past 12 months during an official event or training run with evidence.
 (Due to COVID related race cancellations, we may accept a verified training run to the same distance.
 Verification would most likely be a third party – such as a training partner.
 Please contact us)

 - Being at least 18 years of age at the date of the event starting